How to make resin jewelry

 - Place your image/photo/scrapbook paper down and make sure there are no bubbles.
 Allow it to dry or dry it with a hair drier.

-- If you want a really crisp image or especially if you’ve used an ink jet printer for an image, you need another layer or two of Mod Podge to seal it.
+- If you want a really crisp image or especially if you’ve used an ink jet printer for an image, you need at least two layers of Mod Podge to seal it.
 The resin will otherwise seep into and dull the image a bit.
 This also applies to scrapbook paper.
 Allow this to dry or dry with a hair dryer.

 - Mix resin according to directions.